FBar000/ArchivistBot/README.md

 ```

-(I do not know if all CollectiveAccess pages are structured identically.
-In the case that they aren't, you will need to modify the XML paths specified in `configs.py` of the bots module.)
+(CollectiveAccess may not all be structured identically.
+In the case that they aren't, you will also need to modify the XML paths specified in `configs.py` of the bots module.
+These tell the browser robot what page elements to interact with.)

 ## Usage

-Users interact with the `Archivist.ipynb` notebook and the `Stage` folder.
+Users interact with the `Archivist.ipynb` notebook and the `Materials/Stage` folder.
 * The `Archivist.ipynb` is the command center that coordinates all the functions
 * The `Stage` folder holds the files created and handled during sessions